Call to join our Wychavon advisory panels

 Who can apply to be a co-opted member?

 To apply you need to be 18 or over, be able to attend at least four meetings a year and be able to contribute to the work of the panel between meetings.
 Successful candidates will be appointed from late June 2019 until 31 May 2021.

 You cannot be a co-opted member of a panel if you are a Wychavon district councillor or employee.
-If you are a parish or town councillor or employee, you will need to be able to offer additional experience beyond your local council role.
+If you are a parish or town councillor or employee, you will need to be able to offer an additional experience beyond your local council role.

 What knowledge, experience and skills do I need?

 To be considered for one of the panels you will need specific knowledge and experience relevant to the panel/s you are interested in as detailed below.
-In addition you will need the ability to think strategically and be able to commit time to participate in panel meetings and activities.
+In addition, you will need the ability to think strategically and be able to commit time to participate in panel meetings and activities.
 A knowledge of, or connection with, the Wychavon district would also be helpful.

 Communities and Funding Advisory Panel

 knowledge and experience of one or more of the following: community leadership and engagement, community funding or community rights